microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 functions that are used internally by DMF.

-[Note: Always use these macros in the Module's .c file, not the Module's .h file to ensure they are private to the Module.
+[Note: Always use these macros in the Module's .c file, not the Module's .h file, to ensure they are private to the Module.
 Clients should never have access to functions defined by these macros.]

 #### DMF_MODULE_DECLARE_CONTEXT

-This macro indicates that the [Module has a Context (define just above this macro)].
-It automatically defines a function called **DMF_CONTEXT_GET()** which allows Modules to access their Context given a **DMFMODULE**:
+This macro indicates that the Module has a Context (defined just above this macro).
+It automatically defines a function called **DMF_CONTEXT_GET()** that allows Modules to access their Context given a **DMFMODULE**:
 ```
 // This macro declares the following function: